-something smells funny. traditional cleaners often work efficiently in the fight against dirt + grime. but they’re also often full of toxic chemicals that these make products potentially harmful to you, your family + the environment.
+Something smells funny.
+Traditional cleaners often work efficiently in the fight against dirt + grime.
+But they’re also often full of toxic chemicals (that we don't believe in!)
+That these make products potentially harmful to you, your family + the environment.